Tw1ddle/haxe-gamecentermanager/README.md

 # Haxe GameCenterManager

-WORK IN PROGRESS.

-*GameCenterManager is being [rewritten](https://github.com/nihalahmed/GameCenterManager/tree/swift-refactor) in Swift, once this is completed it will switch over to Swift from Objective-C. So it is unlikely that I will finish these bindings.*
+*Deprecated - these bindings are unfinished, and GameCenterManager was [rewritten](https://github.com/nihalahmed/GameCenterManager/tree/swift-refactor) in Swift.
+So this haxelib is out of date and deprecated.*

 [GameCenterManager](https://github.com/nihalahmed/GameCenterManager) Haxe bindings for OSX and iOS.

-### Features ###
+### Features

 Supports:
 * Sync, submit, save, retrieve and track Game Center leaderboards, achievements and challenges.